Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/02 Introduction.md

 In a horror story, there's no telling where danger might be lurking.
 A leering gargoyle might be a monster in disguise, or merely a fiendish sculpture.
 A mirror hanging on a wall might have the power to transfix all who gaze into it, or it might be nothing out of the ordinary.
 In a horror story, taking the time to describe an object in detail draws attention to it, makes one suspicious of it, and might distract from the real danger.
 Here are a couple of tricks you can use:

 - In a given encounter area, choose one object or feature to describe in some detail.
 It need not be important to the story.
-- Allow the character who has the highest passive Wisdom ([[/5.
-Mechanics/Rules/Skills.md#Perception\|Perception]]) score to see, hear, or smell something that no one else can perceive.
+- Allow the character who has the highest passive Wisdom (Perception) score to see, hear, or smell something that no one else can perceive.

 ### Humor